Lucas-Ariel-Penalva/Basic-String-Manipulation-JS/README.md

 # String manipulation techniques

-#### These techniques can be very useful in coding problems and interviews but not necessarily in production because of readability concerns.
+#### These techniques can be useful in coding challenges and interviews but not necessarily in production because of readability concerns.
 &nbsp;

 ### 1) Creating a Dictionary with character counts